Top tips for getting your dishwasher working again

 If the spray arms are damaged in any way, they will need to be replaced.

 Inside your dishwasher is a circulation pump, a component that helps to distribute the water around the dishwasher.
-A faulty pump means the water will not circulate and will be unable to fully activate the detergent pod.
+A faulty pump means the water will not circulate and will be unable to fully activate the dishwasher pod.

 Unfortunately, repairing the circulation pump is not a job for the enthusiastic DIYer and should only be attempted by a licensed professional.